Moving Crib Tells Christmas Story – Amharc Éireann: Eagrán 187

-A popular Dublin tradition, a Christmas time visit to the Moving Crib in Parnell Square was sure to delight young and old.
-A nativity scene was created using over 100 mechanical handcrafted figures set against a delicately hand-painted back-drop.
+A popular Dublin Christmas tradition was a visit to The Moving Crib in Parnell Square.
+A nativity scene was created using over 100 mechanical handcrafted figures set against a delicately hand-painted backdrop.

-Based in 30 Parnell Square at St Martin Apostolate, the Moving Crib, which opened in 1956, is still popular today.
+The Moving Crib (based at St Martin Apostolate, 30 Parnell Square) opened in 1956.
 Visitors can enjoy a colourful array of bible scenes from Adam and Eve and Noah’s Ark to the Christmas nativity scene.
-In 1977, St Martins relocated to 42 Parnell Street and it is still the home to this popular Christmas attraction.
-Every year between 20-30,000 people visit the Moving Crib during its annual run between November and January.
-To find out more about the Moving crib please click here.
+In 1977 St Martin Apostolate relocated to 42 Parnell Street where the festive event is still a popular attraction.

 With kind permission of Gael Linn.